lurume84/bling-wrt/webserver.md

 5. A couple of links are shown, this is the Sync Module's www folder.
 Click in ssids

-5. Click on the left of the navigation bar where says "Not secure", then click on Certificate and check it is the one you generated
+6. Click on the left of the navigation bar where says "Not secure", then click on Certificate and check it is the one you generated

-6. Set the service to start automatically
+7. Set the service to start automatically

-`echo -e "(/etc/init.d/uhttpd start)\n$(cat /etc/rc.local)" > /etc/rc.local`
+`sed -i 's/os.execute("\/etc\/init.d\/uhttpd stop")//g' /root/apps/connection/sync_module`

-7. Reboot the device and check web application is accessible
+8. Reboot the device and check web application is accessible

 We are all set!
 Next step is to add [USB support](usb.md)